eseidel/space_traders/packages/db/README.md

 ## Setup

 You will need Docker.
-On Unbutu:
+On Ubuntu:
 ```
 snap install docker
 ```